Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 - [Node.js](https://nodejs.org/en/download/) must be installed to run this sample.
 - [Dotnet Core SDK](https://dotnet.microsoft.com/download) must be installed to run this sample.
-- *At least* **two** Azure Active Directory (Azure AD) tenants.
+- *At least* **two** Azure Active Directory (Azure AD) tenants if you want to test deployment end-to-end.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
 - On each tenant, *at least* **one** admin account and **one** non-admin/user account for testing purposes.
 - An **Azure subscription**.
 This sample uses **Azure App Services** and **Azure Storage**.
 - A modern Browser.
 This sample uses **ES6** conventions and will not run on **Internet Explorer**.